 ➞ See the Meet Templates article for additional details on creating your Meet Templates and applying them to your meets.

-» Note: Updates to these rules (along with any settings in a Meet Template) will be automatically applied to any meet that has not yet occurred.
+» Note: Updates to these rules (along with any settings in a Meet Template) will be automatically applied to any meet linked to the template that has not yet occurred, but not in past meets.

 » Note: If your Meet Templates have been shared by your league, you will not be able to edit these settings.
 If you see a setting you need changed, contact your league to determine if they will update the shared template, or obtain approval to copy the template to create your own with the setting changed.